 visible by our very being, by sharing our love, faith, and hope.

-Learn more about the Sisters of Saint Benedict.
+Learn more about the School Sisters of Notre Dame.

 Franciscan Sisters of the Immaculate Conception, Glasgow, Scotland, Nigeria Province (O.S.F.)

 As Sisters in the Franciscan penitential tradition, we commit ourselves to live out our public profession of Chastity, Poverty and Obedience, in community ever striving for a fuller expression of our baptismal call to conversion.
 As members we strive to dedicate ourselves to a life of mission and evangelisation as we seek new and different ways to spread the Good News of the Gospel.

 Learn more about the Franciscan Sisters of the Immaculate Conception.

 Sisters of Saint Francis of Tiffin, Ohio (O.S.F.)

 Originally founded after the Civil War to care for orphans and the elderly, the Sisters of St. Francis today serve in a variety of ministries including care of the elderly, parish ministry, health care, education, retreat work, home mission outreach, and ministry in our foreign mission in Chiapas and Cuernavaca, Mexico.
 Never large in number but always vibrant in spirit, the Sisters of St. Francis continue to minister to the needs of the Church, discerning the needs of the times and the gifts they bring to the people of God.

 Learn more about the Sisters of Saint Francis of Tiffin, OH.

 Our vocation is a consent–active and personal–to follow Jesus Christ, SERVANT, who came to free his people.
 We commit ourselves to his way of servant.
 We learn from him because he is meek and humble of heart.
 Witnesses of the Lamb of God, this is our mission.